Grants to a Teacher

-- Grant applications are due to the Foundation office second Tuesday in February by 4PM.
+- Grant applications are due by 4:00 PM on the third Friday of January.
 If the deadline falls on a holiday, the grant application must be received by 4:00 PM the following school day.
-(Application Deadline for 2013 Fall Bonus Grant Cycle: 4:00pm on Tuesday, October 1.)

 - Volunteer-based and non-academic extracurricular activities are excluded.